Photo taken by Christina Masewicz

 The Jeffrey MacDonald case has riveted and baffled people from the beginning.
-But it is more than just murder, it is the devotion and courage of one family, in the face of tragedy, to fight for justice for the loss of their loved ones.
+But it is more than just murder, it is the devotion and courage of our family, in the face of tragedy, to fight for justice for the loss of our loved ones.

 This case has been sensationalized and more than once been distorted by the press often reporting only the defendant's side, and the TV talk shows that do not give equal time to the family and investigators to express their thoughts and feelings.

 The case brings out much passion and emotions in people and continues to do so even after all these many years.
 Some people believe he is guilty, some believe him innocent, and then there are some "on the fence," so to speak, who are not sure one way or the other.

 Colette was a beautiful, blond, twenty-six-year-old woman, who wanted only to be the wife of Dr. Jeffrey MacDonald and the mother of his children and live happily forever.
 Their two children, Kimberley and Kristen, were both full of life.
 Colette was pregnant with

 their first son at the time of her murder.